lee-michellej/globi_msomAndsciChecklists/README.md

     - Multi-sp-occ-mod-vector-NIMBLE-2025-07-02.R

-Details: The folder "Check-Model-Output" contains 1 R script that checks the Rhat values of the model outputs.
+**Details**: The folder "Check-Model-Output" contains 1 R script that checks the Rhat values of the model outputs.

 The folder "loop_all_models_all_priors" contains the files for running the analyses for all model types (bee species, plant species, plant family, etc.) and prior combinations (standard deviation = 1, 3, 5, etc.).